servo/book/src/contributing/profiling.md

 ## Webpage snapshots

-It is possible to use a `mitmproxy` tool to intersept servo traffic and create local snapshot (dump) of an arbitrary web-page, to then serve locally for profiling purposes.
+It is possible to use the `mitmproxy` tool to intercept servo traffic and create local snapshot (dump) of an arbitrary web-page, to then serve locally for profiling purposes.

 `mitmproxy` support several ways to intersept the traffic including a `proxy` mode at port `:8080`, so you can set the browser to just: